swiftgurmeet/coursera-reproducible-research/PA2.md

 More details in the appendix.

 ## Synopsis
 This report analyses and summarizes data from the NOAA Storm Database and analyses the consequences of severe weather events on the population health and economy.
 After the data is downloaded and cleaned, it is grouped by event type and summarized for the total of the statistic, the statistic being the fatalities, injuries and economic damage caused by each event type.
 The results are displayed as the top 10 most significant event types in terms of their effect in the form of a bar plot.
-The conclusions from these bar charts can be summarized as follows: The population health is most harmed by Tornados, Excessive Heat and Floods in terms of fatalities and by Toranodos, Floods and Excessive Heat in terms of Injuries, with Tornados far outstripping other causes in either case.
+The conclusions from these bar charts can be summarized as follows: The population health is most harmed by Tornados, Excessive Heat and Floods in terms of fatalities and by Tornodos, Floods and Excessive Heat in terms of Injuries, with Tornados far outstripping other causes in either case.
 Lightning is significant cause of fatalities and injuries (who knew?).
 The top causes of economic damage are Hurricanes, Tornados, Storm surge and Flooding.

 ## Data Processing